-Trail Ridge Road is an 11 miles-long (17.7 km) high highway that covers an area of 48 miles (77.2 km) between Estes Park and Grand Lake.
-This is the one and only road that crosses Rocky Mountain National Park.
-Believe it or not, many visitors have come to regard Trail Ridge Road as one of the best highways in the known world.
-Whether it is for its wildlife or alpine views, driving across this highway is arguably a must for anyone visiting Rocky Mountain National Park.
+Many people have come to regard Trail Ridge Road as one of the best roads in the known world.
+The U.S. Department of Transportation considers Trail Ridge Road a tourist destination and has nicknamed it an All-American Road.
+Whether it is for its wildlife or scenic views, driving on this road is arguably a must for anyone visiting Rocky Mountain National Park.

+In many ways, the climat in the alpine zone resembles that found in the Alaskan and Canadian Arctic areas.
 Given the differences that exist in vegetation and temperature depending on the altitude at which you are located when driving on Trail Ridge Road, you will obviously notice some differences in the wildlife as well, that is, if you spend enough time in each area that can be accessed by the road.

-It is worth mentioning that it is located in an area where the sun has plenty of access and, consequently, the road doesn’t have as much snow accumulation compared to other roads that provide access to similar wild areas.
+It is worth mentioning that it is located in an area where the sun has plenty of access and, consequently, this scenic road doesn’t have as much snow accumulation compared to other roads that provide access to similar wild areas.
 More sun means the park service can generally open in May and only close in October.
-This is somewhat interesting (not to exaggerate with the interesting thing) in that it shows the central role that the road plays in the park and how different things would be without it.
-It is even more interesting (again, not to exaggerate) for travelers who are anxious to visit one of the famous parks from the Rockies during the months when access is difficult or impossible.
+This is somewhat interesting (not to exaggerate the interesting thing) in that it shows the central role that the road plays in the park and how different things would be without it.
+It is even more interesting (again, not to exaggerate) for travelers who are anxious to visit one of the famous parks in the Rockies during the months when access is difficult or impossible.

 It is said that the best views are to be found above the tree line, as trees mask some of the views that you would otherwise have (but don’t use this as an excuse to stop carrying about deforestation).
-The tundra area, known by the fancy name of Trail to the Sky, gives you views of several valleys and peaks, for which you would most likely regret if you don’t take the camera (or at least the smartphone).
-Some of the viewpoints that virtually everyone notice are Hidden Valley (good for seeing chipmunks), Mummy Range, Many Parks Curve, Grand Lake and Rainbow Curve (good for seeing the Great Plains).
+The tundra area, known by the fancy name Trail to the Sky, gives you views of several valleys and peaks, a reason for which you would most likely regret if you don’t take the camera (or at least the smartphone).
+Some of the viewpoints that virtually everyone notices are Hidden Valley (good for seeing chipmunks), Mummy Range, Many Parks Curve, Grand Lake, and Rainbow Curve (good for seeing the Great Plains).
 Continuing west, the road crosses the Continental Divide at Milner Pass.

-Trail Ridge Road gives access to the Alpine Visitor Center, which is located at an altitude of 11,796 feet (3,595 m) and is opened between 10:30 am and 4:30 pm daily between late May and middle October.
-The center is worth visiting for the information it provides about the tundra, as well as for asking for help if necessary (let’s hope it won’t be), and even buying souvenirs.
+Trail Ridge Road gives access to the Alpine Visitor Center, which is located at an altitude of 11,796 feet (3,595 m) and is open between 10:30 am and 4:30 pm daily between late May and middle October.
+The center is worth visiting for the information it provides about the tundra, as well as for asking for help if necessary (let’s hope it won’t be), and even for buying souvenirs.